NERSC/CosmoFlow/README.md

 	loss_test.txt: the relative error for test data test_batch_X.txt: the file to store the predicted and the ground true ([\Omega_m_true \Sigma_8_true \Omega_m_predicted \Omega_m_true]) best model information: best_validation.meta, best_validation.index, best_validation.data-00000-of-00001

+Note that the data path is hardcoded into hyper_parameters_Cosmo.py, pointing to a directory of data files (already converted, so no need to re-run the io_cosmo code).